tesch-ch/lfi_24/README.md

 Two more aspects were paramount in creating a working model: Finding the right learning rate and balancing the dataset.
 In the future, performance could be further improved by exploring:
 - Even more unfrozen layers and completely training a model from ground up
-- Use hyper parameter sweeps (e.g. RayTune)
+- Use hyperparameter sweeps (e.g. RayTune)
 - Data augmentation e.g. random cropping, horizontal flipping, and color jittering...

 ### Chaining to Face Detection